Photographers are hired for brains and not gear

 Commercial, Advertising, and even Editorial photographers

-Many use portraits on a website to accompany the bio of a salesperson.
-The same type of photo could be their brand used for a national ad campaign.
-You might charge $1,000 for one use and $5,000 for another service, and even $30,000 for another kind of usage.
+Many use portraits on a website to accompany a salesperson’s bio.
+The same type of photo could be used as their brand for a national ad campaign.
+You might charge $1,000 for one use, $5,000 for another service, and even $30,000 for another usage.

 How do I find out the going rates?

 You might be new to charging for your photography.
-I always get calls from beginners wanting to know what they could trust.
+I always get calls from beginners who want to know who they can trust.

 First of all, there is no going rate.
-Photographers decided what they would charge for headshots in a market if they got together, then that would be illegal.
+Photographers decide what they will charge for headshots in a market; if they get together, that would be illegal.

-Remember, there are a lot of things affecting what you can charge.
-For example, your experience, quality of your work, and expenses can impact that price.
+Remember, many factors affect what you can charge.
+Your experience, quality of work, and expenses can impact that price.

-My advice to those starting is to keep your overhead as low as possible.
-Don’t buy the most expensive gear, most expensive car, most expensive house, and eat out all the time when you are beginning.
+I advise those starting out to keep their overhead as low as possible.
+Don’t buy the most expensive gear, car, or house; always eat out when you are beginning.
 Do just the opposite.
 Cut out every luxury you can so you can charge a rate less than those with years of experience.
 Be sure your rates will cover all your living expenses and ability to run your business.

 You will have to suck it up for the first few years until you have enough clout to charge higher rates and get them.